-Trade receivables, which generally have 30-90 day terms, are non-interest bearing and are recognised and carried forward at original invoice amount less an allowance for any uncollectible amounts.
+Trade receivables, which generally have 30-90 day terms, are recognised and carried forward at original invoice amount less an allowance for any uncollectible amounts.

 An allowance for doubtful debts is made when there is objective evidence that the Group will not be able to collect the debts.
 Bad debts are written off when identified.